Witnessing a baby turtle coming out of the egg and then finding its way to the sea by those baby steps, is an unforgettable moment.

-Anjarle is a small port village nestled on the coastline of Ratnagiri District which is famous for its 2 km long stretch of white sand surrounded with Palm Trees, Kadyavarcha Ganpati and Konkani lifestyle.
-After the ongoing conservation taken at Velas, an initiative was taken by Village Gram Panchayat, Sahyadri Nisargamitra, Kasav Mitra Mandal-Anjarle, Nirmal Sagar Tat Abhiyan and Maharashtra Forest department to conserve Olive Ridley Turtle by protecting their eggs which are found at Anjarle shoreline.
+Anjarle is a small port village nestled on the coastline of Ratnagiri district which is famous for its 2 km long stretch of white sand surrounded by palm trees, Kadyavarcha Ganpati temple and Konkani lifestyle.
+After the ongoing conservation taken at Velas, an initiative was taken by Anjarle Gram panchayat, Sahyadri Nisarga Mitra, Kasav Mitra Mandal-Anjarle, Nirmal Sagar Tat Abhiyan and Maharashtra forest department to conserve Olive Ridley Turtle by protecting their eggs which are found at Anjarle shoreline.

 Anjarle Turtle Festival

-Anjarle is not only home to turtles but also to a myriad of ecotourism flavour.
-When you are done with turtle sightings, there is so much more in store including village walk, the trip to the historic Suvarnadurg Fort and well well famous Temple, Kadywarcha Ganpati and Shree Keshavraj (Lord Vishnu) and Shree Vyaghreshwar (Lord Shiva) in the sacred groves.
+Anjarle is not only home to turtles but also to a myriad of ecotourism flavours.
+When you are done with turtle sightings, there is so much more in store including a village walk, the trip to the historic Suvarnadurg fort and well famous temple, Kadyavarcha Ganpati, Shree Keshavraj (Lord Vishnu) and Shree Vyaghreshwar (Lord Shiva) in the sacred groves.

 Suvarnadurg is a fort that is located on a small island in the Arabian Sea, near Harnai in Konkan.
-Enjoy a boat ride from Harnai Jetty towards Suvarnadurg fort located in the middle of the sea if you are lucky we can spot dolphin nearby.
+Enjoy a boat ride from Harnai jetty towards Suvarnadurg fort located in the middle of the sea if you are lucky we can spot dolphins nearby.

-The literal meaning of Suvanadurga is “Golden Fort” as it was considered as the pride or the “feather in the golden cap of Marathas”.
-Built for the Maratha Navy for defence purposes, the fort also had a shipbuilding facility.
+The literal meaning of Suvarnadurg is “Golden Fort” as it was considered as the pride or the “feather in the golden cap of Marathas”.
+Built for the Maratha navy for defence purposes, the fort also had a shipbuilding facility.
 The basic objective of establishing the fort was to counter enemy attacks, mainly by the colonialists of Europe and also by the local chieftains.

-Shivajinagar > Swargate > Katraj > Poladpur > Dapoli > Anjarle (Base)
+Shivajinagar > Swargate > Katraj > Mahabaleshwar > Khed > Anjarle (Base)

 22:00 – Shivajinagar